 Use the air-drying clay to make bone shapes and leave them to dry for about 24 hours.

-Fill a tray with sand and place the clay dinosaur skeleton on top of the sand.
-Cover with a thin layer of sand.
+Fill a tray with sand, place the clay dinosaur skeleton on top of it, and cover the bones with a thin layer of sand.

-Children can use a toothbrush or small paintbrush to brush the sand off the bones gently.
+Children can use a toothbrush or small paintbrush to gently brush the sand off the bones.

-Once the bones have been uncovered you can set it up again and start over.
+Once the bones have been uncovered, you can set them up again and start over.

-Another idea is to mix up the bones and ask children to put them back together again using an image of a skeleton as a guide.
+Another idea is to mix up the bones and ask children to put them back together again, using a skeleton image as a guide.

 More dinosaur activity ideas for kids